fiefevictionnotice/fief_tssl_bl_srv/readme.md

+# ☀ Why does this fork exist?

+Small fixes and improvements.

+Fixes:
+- The original server has an example server.txt file, but will only run if no file extension is used with the original dockerfile (i.e. "server" instead of "server.txt").
+This is an unnecessary source of confusion.

+Improvements:
+- The original dockerfile does not support passing through different TCP ports within the run command itself.
+In this version, if you want to run 10 servers with different names, game modes, etc. from one image on the same virtual machine you can.
+With the original dockerfile the "SERVER_PORT" variable is not exposed as a variable you passthrough to start the server.
+- More example configurations.
+- Plans to add Chat Commands as a default.

 # ☀ TSSL Bannerlord Server

 TSSL is a **dockerized** **Bannerlord server** setup that allows you to **quickly deploy** to Dedicated server.
 This guide provides instructions for setting up the server manually, as well as automating the build and deployment process using **GitHub Actions** and **Docker**.